dylhigaXR/OldWebsiteFormat/_posts/2022-03-10-Working-with-handtracking.markdown

 date:   2022-03-10 04:15:07 -0800
 categories: jekyll update
 ---
-My first project on the Magic Leap was working with hand tracking to create a small fireball spell casting simulator.
+When the Magic Leap 1 first came out the first thing I tried to do was build an application with their hand tracking and gesture recognition features.
+This ended up becoming a fireball simulation where the fireball would be shot like you were a wizard.
+I recently got an Oculus Quest 2 and wanted to see if I could recreate that project in VR.

 ## Creating the Fireball

-The key difference between these two development experiences is the fact that I had access to gesture recognition with the Magic Leap SDK, but nothing with the Oculus Integration from unity.
+The key difference between these two development experiences is the fact that I had access to gesture recognition with the Magic Leap SDK, but nothing with the Oculus Integration from Unity.
 I figured raycasts were the best way to go about this.

 By using the transform of the center of the players hands provided with lHandCenter.transform.position and rHandCenter.transform.position: